 branch:

-git clone git@github.com:kirodotdev/kiro-demo-game.git git checkout challenge
+git clone git@github.com:kirodotdev/spirit-of-kiro.git cd spirit-of-kiro/ git checkout challenge

 After you clone, check out a few key files to understand the project: